eatnumber1/macspoof/README.md

 mac address on a per-application and per-interface basis.
 You declare which applications will be overridden, and then when you run macspoof, you specify which application is running with the `-a` flag.
-If you do not specify the `-a` flag, the application named "default" will be used.
+If you do not specify the `-a` flag, the application named `default_application` will be used.

 Each application's value must either be an array of integers or a group of arrays of integers whose values range from -1 to 255 (hex or decimal is